srujaniyengar/Gravity_Sim/README.md

 Key behaviors to observe:

 - **Topology sensitivity**: nearby nodes should be preferred when all else is equal.
-- **Staleness effects**: if gossip updates are slower than incoming requests, nodes may appear “free” even when they are not.
+- **Staleness effects**: if gossip updates are slower than incoming requests, nodes may appear free even when they are not.
 - **Thundering Herd (expected under P2C)**: when gossip is infrequent, Power-of-Two choices can repeatedly select nodes with stale low reported load, causing sudden saturation.
 - **Gravity mitigation**: Gravity reduces herd effects by discounting stale information via confidence decay.